You have questions, we have answers. If you don’t see an answer to your questions here feel free to e-mail us at firstname.lastname@example.org.

 Most of the events are open to all ages.
 There are some that might have an age restriction for safety or legal purposes.
 If you are unsure or an event is not clearly designated, please feel free to e-mail us at email@example.com

 4. Can I help?

 YES!
 We LOVE volunteers, sponsors, and concerned citizens.
-If you would like to contribute in any way please contact us at email@example.com or fill our our volunteer form here.
+If you would like to contribute in any way please contact us at firstname.lastname@example.org or fill out our volunteer form here.

 5. How can I help?